 1. Considerate planning – choose the right day

-This is key, more so thanks to the unpredictable British weather.
-The wood has to be dry, so tackle the job when no rain is forecast for a few days.
-Avoid very hot days though, as the sun will dry out the paint before it’s had time to penetrate the wood properly.
+Planning ahead is key, more so thanks to the unpredictable British weather.
+The wood has to be dry otherwise the paint won't stick and your efforts will be wasted.
+Avoid very hot days though, as the sun will dry out the paint before it's had time to penetrate the wood properly.

 2. Prepare the surface

 3. Protect the surrounding area

-Use dust sheets to cover plants or paving that might be splashed.
-Trim back any foliage that’s getting in your way and gently detach and pull back any climbers.
-If your fence posts are concrete, cover with masking tape.
-Do likewise with any handles or metalwork attached to them.
+Lay out a dry cloth to protect the ground or any decking ideas, then use dust sheets to cover plants that might be splashed.
+Trim back any foliage that's getting in your way and gently detach and pull back any climbers.

 5. Do a patch test

-Give the paint or stain a really good stir before you start.
-Check that you’re happy with the colour and finish by doing a patch test in an inconspicuous place before you do the entire fence – same as you would with an interior decorating task.
-It’s important to see the colour once it’s dried to gage how it will look once it’s done.
+Do the patch test in an inconspicuous place before you do the entire fence – same as you would with an interior decorating task.
+It's important to see the colour once it's dried to gage how it will look once it's done.

 6. Get painting